Ohio VA Disability Lawyer specializes in the recovery of VA Disability Benefits for injured veterans and plaintiffs nationwide

 - Once the Substantive Appeal is filed, the case is then transferred to the Board of Veteran’s Appeals which, after an opportunity for a hearing and presentation of additional evidence is afforded to the claimant, renders its decision.

-Proving Service Connection for Veteran Disability Compensation
+Proving Service Connection for VA Compensation

 In order to qualify for “service connected” veteran disability compensation, the veteran must provide “competent evidence” to satisfy the following requirements: